Improvement and optimization of service management tools: Buy new or tune up?

 - Make strategic decisions based on the findings from reports and analyses.

-- Use reporting to demonstrate the added value of the ITSM tool to management.
+- Use reporting to demonstrate the added value of the ITSM / ESM tool to management.

 Real-time monitoring: